-In 2010 our Compensation Committee retained Pearl Meyer & Partners, a national consulting firm, as its independent compensation consultant to conduct a competitive assessment of our executive compensation and general compensation programs.
-Pearl Meyer & Partners provided comparative market data on compensation practices and programs based on an analysis of twelve peer companies deemed comparable in terms of product and service offerings and revenue levels.
-We compiled individual compensation ranges for each executive position based on this information and compared the compensation ranges to actual salary levels.
-Each year since the 2010 study, we have updated our compensation ranges to reflect a combination of competitor trend information and consumer price indexes.
+In 2015 our Compensation Committee retained Pearl Meyer & Partners, a national consulting firm, as its independent compensation consultant to conduct a competitive assessment of our executive compensation and general compensation programs.
+Pearl Meyer & Partners provided comparative market data on compensation practices and programs based on an analysis of ten peer companies deemed comparable in terms of product and service offerings and revenue levels.
+Individual compensation ranges for each executive position were provided that compared the compensation ranges to actual salary levels.

-The peer group updated for our Compensation Committee in 2014 was used to benchmark executive compensation levels against companies that have executive positions with responsibilities similar in breadth and scope to ours and that compete with us for executive talent.
-The following companies, whose executive positions' responsibilities were most similar to ours, were included in the peer group for 2014:
+In both 2016 and 2017, we updated the peer group data.
+The 2017 data was used by our Compensation Committee to benchmark executive compensation levels against companies that have executive positions with responsibilities similar in breadth and scope to ours and that compete with us for executive talent.
+In 2017, the following nine companies, whose executive positions' responsibilities were most similar to ours, were included in the peer group:

-- Agilysys, Inc.
+- Anixter International Inc.

 - CDW Corporation

-- GT Advanced Technologies
+- ePlus Inc.

 - Insight Enterprises, Inc.

+- Netgear Inc.

 - PCM, Inc.

+- Performance Sports Group Ltd.

+- Scansource Inc.

 - Systemax Inc.